-Division / Unit: Curriculum & Instruction Program Name: Standards-based Curriculum Plans Submitted By: Valentina Bumbu, PhD
+Division / Unit: Curriculum & Instruction

+Program Name: Standards-based Curriculum Plans

+Submitted By: Valentina Bumbu, PhD

-Connection to TP3.0 / Pillar 3: District cultivates teachers and leaders who foster District Priorities / effective, culturally responsive learning environments Academic Priorities SMART Goal 2: By 2022, SLPS will achieve an annual retention rate of at least 84% of its teaching staff.
+Dillar 2: Dietriet cultivates toochers and leaders who feeter Pillar 3: District cultivates teachers and leaders who foster effective, culturally responsive learning environments SMART Goal 2: By 2022, SLPS will achieve an annual retention rate of at least 84% of its teaching staff.
 Pillar 4: All students learn to read and succeed SMART Goal 2: By 2020, 90% of students will be prepared for the college or career of their choosing upon high school graduation.
-Description Describe the elements of the program that would be impacted by the "Targeted" Pillar; SMART Goal; District Priorities, Academic Priorities: Every year, we add one storyline to each grade/subject that are closer to building towards 3-dimensional learning, which means new material, activities, curriculum resources, and equipment.
+Describe the elements of the program that would be impacted by the "Targeted" Pillar; SMART Goal; District Priorities, Academic Priorities: Every year, we add one storyline to each grade/subject that are closer to building towards 3-dimensional learning, which means new material, activities, curriculum resources, and equipment.
 Generally, teachers respond positively to them.
-However, teachers did express that they had to make modifications to better fit the needs of the students in our schools and the science curriculum teams want to capture those to make edits and additions to the curriculum plans to better serve the student body we represent.
-Strategy to accomplish All secondary science teachers will have the opportunity to engage your Target in improvement of the science storyline curriculum , 0 plans (spearheaded by Science Teacher Leaders) that would be followed with fidelity in 2021-2022 Strategy Sponsor/Owner(s) Valentina Bumbu, Secondary Science Budget Impact Group(s) Middle school science teachers/students High school science teachers/students Key Performance Number rigorous and engaging tasks (DOK 3 and 4) Indicators Growth in student performance from CFAs to CSAs Student engagement and self-reporting surveys Teacher self-reflection surveys Key Action Steps Teacher Leaders (6) will lead content meetings where icy Action Steps feedback, suggestions, and comments on curriculum pieces will be requested and provided by the teachers Teacher Leaders with their chosen teacher helper will go over the foodback and make appropriate changes and the feedback and make appropriate changes and improvements to the standards-based curriculum plans.
+However, teachers did courses that they had to make medifications to better fit the did express that they had to make modifications to better fit the needs of the students in our schools and the science curriculum teams want to capture those to make edits and additions to the curriculum plans to better serve the student body we represent.
+All secondary science teachers will have the opportunity to engage in improvement of the science storyline curriculum plans (spearheaded by Science Teacher Leaders) that would be followed with fidelity in 2021-2022 Valentina Bumbu, Secondary Science Budget Valentina baniba, secondary science badget Middle school science teachers/studentsHigh school science teachers/students Number rigorous and engaging tasks (DOK 3 and 4) Growth in student performance from CFAs to CSAs Student engagement and self-reporting surveys Teacher self-reflection surveys Teacher Leaders (6) will lead content meetings where feedback, suggestions, and comments on curriculum pieces will be requested and provided by the teachers Teacher Leaders with their chosen teacher helper will go over the feedback and make appropriate changes and